How to run your video review and approval process online

 Now that your project is up and running, it’s time to invite the people you want to review your videos.

 In Filestage, this starts with review steps.
-You can plan out your approval process by creating review steps for different stakeholder groups.
+You can plan out your video approvals by creating review steps for different stakeholder groups.
 Then you can invite your reviewers upfront so they have instant access to every new file or version.

 And here’s the best bit: you can invite an unlimited number of reviewers to your review steps – they don’t count as paid users on your account.